Horse Effigy Pipebowl

 Exhibition & Literature:

-This Sioux figural catlinite sculpture is known as an ”arched-neck horse head and saddle pipe-bowl”.
-Calumets were the most sacred objects among the Plains Indians.
-They were used in times of war and times of peace to ensure protection and success.
+Among the Plains Indians, the most sacred object was the calumet pipe.
+Calumets were used in times of war and times of peace to ensure protection and success.